Have you been thinking about trying yoga recently? Something deeper, a way to help you evolve and grow in life?

 Therefore, you may be easily drawn to yin-yoga while going through personal change because it’s a highly reflective yoga form where you fully connect with your body during practice as well as connect with your true self to create lasting change.

-Kundalini yoga – the yoga of unlimited universal potential.
+4. Kundalini yoga – the yoga of energy and unlimited universal potential.

-I love Kundalini yoga as taught by Yogi Bajan and it’s in my opinion a yoga form for transformation.
+I love Kundalini yoga and it’s in my opinion a yoga form for higher consciousness as in it’s core you learn how to move energy through you.
 Once you’re ready to truly step out of your shell, meet your true self and ready to make the changes you want, kundalini yoga is going to accelerate that experience.

 Moreover, in kundalini yoga you move your inner energy with incredible power through mantra meditations and physical practices (kriyas).
 The practice re-calibrates and balances the energy centers (chakras) throughout the body.